Liberatys/Sento/README.md

 # Sento

 ## Idea
-The idea of the application is to have a configuration tool, that ready a formated file and executes certain actions on a plugin in the backend.
+The idea of the application is to have a configuration tool, that reads a formated file and executes certain actions on a plugin in the backend.

 Example: